BlarkLee/BlarkLee.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 -->

 Yooo!!!
 My name is Blark, I’m a professional drummer pursuing a PhD in high-tech for fun!
-Just kidding :smile: :rofl: :rofl:!
+Just kidding :smile: :smile: :smile:!
 Anyway, I’m a fourth-year PhD student from UCSD, Department of Electrical & Computer Engineering.
 I got my master’s degree from UCSD ECE department in March.
 2021, with a specialization in Signal & Image Processing, and continued to my PhD in UCSD Video Processing Lab under supervision of Prof. Truong Nguyen.
 I started a long-term cooperation with Qualcomm R&D XR/CV team from 2021 summer as a Deep Learning Researcher intern.

 My research focuses on Computer Vision & Graphics, specifically on very important areas including the cross-cutting area of 2D/3D vision, understanding, and learning strategies, where my research benefits a wide range of industrial applications such as Robotics, Autonomous Driving, XR/VR.
 In Qualcomm, I work on many SOTA problems including 3D body/hand modeling & tracking, 3D scene reconstruction, understanding & reasoning.